The Content Courses

 - 15.435x Derivatives Markets: Advanced Modeling and Strategies

-The Foundations of Modern Finance (FMF) series is comprised of two courses: Foundations of Modern Finance I (15.415.1x), and Foundations of Modern Finance II (15.415.2x).
-Together, these two courses provide a rigorous and comprehensive introduction to the fundamentals of modern finance.
-To maximize your understanding of finance fundamentals, learners should take both courses and take them sequentially – FMF I must be taken before FMF II, as FMF II is a continuation of FMF I and builds on the core set of basic principles taught in this course.
+One Entry Point Course, 15.415.1x Foundations of Modern Finance I, is the first in a two-course series—The Foundations of Modern Finance.
+Together, these courses provide a rigorous and comprehensive introduction to the fundamentals of modern finance.
+The courses are designed to be taken in sequence—Foundations I and then Foundations II—as the second course is a direct continuation of the first, building on the core set of basic principles taught in that course.

-As 15.516x Financial Accounting and 15.455x Mathematical Methods don't require knowledge and skills taught in the Foundations courses, and learners are welcome to start the program with either of these.
+The other two Entry Point Courses, 15.516x Financial Accounting and 15.455x Mathematical Methods, are standalone.
+Neither course requires knowledge or skills taught in the Foundations courses, and learners are welcome to start the program with either of these.

-In any case, learners should be familiar with each MMFin course's prerequisites, to ensure they are well-prepared to complete the course.
+In any case, learners should be familiar with each MMFin course's prerequisites before enrolling, to ensure they are well-prepared to complete it.

 The Comprehensive Final Exam (CFx)